 Lead executing agency: Ministère de l'Agriculture et du Développement Rural (MINADER)

-Overall term: 2015 bis 2020
+Overall term: 2015 bis 2025

-Strengthening cocoa cooperatives
+Strengthening cocoa farmers’ organisations

-Promoting joint learning
+Promoting joint learning and innovation

-The project fosters dialogue among the project partners and target groups and disseminates best practices and success stories.
+The project fosters dialogue among project partners and target groups and disseminates best practices and success stories.

 To date, the project has trained 140 managers of 35 cooperatives in the professional management of their farmer organisations.
 As a result, their access to financing has improved.
 While in 2018 already seven farmer organisations received loans from financial institutions, this figure increased to 16 in 2019.